Golmaal 3: Indian Stammering Association criticism

 The Indian Stammering Association (TISA), based in Dehradun, started an online petition to the censor board against the comical depiction of stuttering, a disabling disorder that affects millions of children and many adults.

 In October 2010 TISA filed a public interest writ petition against the director and producers of the film Golmaal 3 and the censor board of India at Uttarakhand High Court.
 It objected to the film's portrayal of stammerers as objects of ridicule, on the grounds that this promoted discrimination and the teasing and bullying of people who stammer.
 The film-makers and Censor Board were to respond to the court notice by 14 December 2010.
 After that, the court was to hear this case.

 Box office

-Golmaal 3 released in India and internationally on 5 November 2010 to coincide with the Diwali weekend, usually considered a profitable time of the year.
+Golmaal 3 released in India and internationally on 4 November 2010 to coincide with the Diwali weekend, usually considered a profitable time of the year.
 The film's opening collections on the first day reached ₹ 83 million and opening weekend net collections stood at ₹ 335 million.
 Opening week gross collections were around ₹ 622.5 million in India and ₹ 100 million overseas.

 The film had a strong second weekend in theatres, grossing ₹ 190 million.
 During its second and third week at the Indian box office, the film grossed ₹ 317.5 million and ₹ 90 million respectively, therefore increasing the film's total to ₹ 1075.6 million.
 Meanwhile, the film earned $1,132,192 in United States and Canada, £638,496 in UK and $352,063 in Australia.
-Golmaal 3 became the second highest-grossing Bollywood film of 2010.
+Golmaal 3 became the second highest-grossing Hindi film of 2010.